National Shrine of Saint John Neumann: Fire

 Fire broke out in the lower church on May 13, 2009.
 The pulpit, located near the body, was reduced to ashes, but the body of the saint was left intact.
 The plaster covering over the face did not show any signs of heat.
 The pastor, Fr.
 Kevin Moley, C.Ss.R., called it miraculous.

+Three stained-glass windows at the Shrine were damaged by vandalism in the early morning hours of February 19, 2024.